Semyon Dimanstein: Party career

 In 1920 Dimanstein was sent to Bukhara People's Soviet Republic where he established Soviet institutions and supported creation of a local Party-approved elite.
 He also worked in Tashkent, and as early as July 1920, Dimanstein was a member of the “Turkbureau” central committee.
 After contracting a severe case of malaria, he was reassigned to party work in Ukraine.
 In 1922-1924 Dimanstein served as the head of Agitprop of Central Committee of the CP(b)U and as a member of the Ukraine Orgburo.

 In 1924 he returned to Moscow and was appointed Deputy Head of Agitprop of the Central Committee of the Communist Party of the Soviet Union.
 Dimanstein was an editor of New East and Revolution and Nationality ("Революция и национальности").
 He was a steady supporter of Stalin's policies.
 Dimanstein was a founding member of KOMZET, a government agency created in 1924 to promote Jewish agricultural work.
-His last appointment was as head of the Central Committee of OZET and editor of the OZET's journal, "Tribuna."
+His last appointment was as head of the Central Committee of OZET and editor of the OZET's journal, Tribuna.

 Dimanstein advocated the establishment of the Jewish Autonomous Oblast in the Russian Far East.
 In 1930 he published in media against the collectivization of Jewish settlements in Jewish national districts of Southern Ukraine and Northern Crimea.
 In 1935 Dimanstein was the editor of a propaganda book entitled Yidn in FSSR (Jews in the Soviet Union).
 From October 1936, Dimanstein was one of the editors of Forpost, a Yiddish journal in the Jewish Autonomous Oblast's capital city of Birobidzhan.

 Death

-On 21 February 1938, Dimanstein was arrested.
-He received a death sentence on 20 August 1938 and was executed for belonging to a counterrevolutionary terrorist organization.
+On 21 February 1938, during the Great Purge, Dimanstein was arrested.
+He received a death sentence on 20 August 1938 and was executed for the charge of belonging to a counterrevolutionary terrorist organization.
 He was rehabilitated posthumously on 13 August 1955, two years after the death of Stalin.